open-telemetry/opentelemetry-android/demo-app/README.md

 The OpenTelemetry Android Demo App currently supports the following features:

-[//]: # (Are those too long/the info too basic?
-Should it be saying that its automatic?)
 * Android Activity Lifecycle Monitoring
   - Automatically captures spans for key lifecycle events:
     - **Created**: Includes `onCreate`, `onStart`, `onResume`